211 State Capitol St. Paul, MN 55155

 answers parliamentary questions, compiles the Journal ofthe House, and offers advice regarding procedure.

 Third floor staff assist the House Desk with the production of all calendars (General Register,

 Fiscal Calendar ) and other documents including the

 compilation of the daily and permanent journal.
 It also

 chapters, and other

 documents to the public, legislators, and staff.
-Staff also provides information pertaining to
+Staff also provide information pertaining to

 The Index department records all official House action on legislation from the Journal of the House.
-Staff also prepares short and long
+Staff also prepare short and long

 descriptions of all bills and using these descriptions prepares various indexes

 (Topical, Numerical, and Authors).
 The data that is prepared is entered on the